Hesperian Health Guides

 - The woman may feel dizzy or light-headed because she is bleeding inside.

 Severe pain in the lower belly can have many causes, including bladder infection, appendicitis, and others.
 If possible, ask the woman to take a pregnancy test.
 If the test is positive, or if you cannot test but think there may be an ectopic pregnancy, get her to a hospital – you can save her life.
-If the pregnancy test is negative, it is not an ectopic pregnancy (or a miscarriage).
+If the pregnancy test is negative, it is not an ectopic pregnancy.

 On the way to the hospital, treat for signs of shock such as weak, rapid pulse; pale, cold skin; or confusion or loss of consciousness.